 “From the beginning, we knew the two biggest obstacles were going to be capital and real estate,” La Casa Lola’s Fernandez said.

-The entrepreneur said the MSO allowances conflict with the intention of the state’s Marijuana Regulation and Taxation Act (MRTA), which aimed to provide unprecedented opportunities for “justice-involved” individuals or their families.
+The entrepreneur said the MSO allowances conflict with the intention of the state’s Marihuana Regulation and Taxation Act (MRTA), which aimed to provide unprecedented opportunities for “justice-involved” individuals or their families.

 “In order to get capital into the system, we’re going to bring the big guys in,” Fernandez quipped.
 “They’re funding equity with MSO dollars.
 It’s disheartening.”